Moopinger/smugglefuzz/README.md

 * output

 This will just output the default smuggle gadgets.
-Currently the build in comfirmation only for H2.CL and H2.TE.
+Currently the built-in confirmation only works for H2.CL and H2.TE.
 But it is still possible to detect H2.0 attacks via timeouts (–filter TIMEOUT) or OAST on a domain of yours.
+(See the pseudo headers section below)

 # Wordlist